evgenyneu/evgenii.com/app/projects/_posts/2014-03-15-javascript-evaluator-for-android.md

 meta_description: "Download JavaScript library for evaluating JavaScript in your Android apps."
 ---

-A library for evaluating JavaScript in Android app.
+A library for evaluating JavaScript in Android apps.

 [See on GitHub](https://github.com/evgenyneu/js-evaluator-for-android)